mrgrshift/toolisk/README.md

 #Requisites

+	- You need to have jq installed.
+If you are in Ubuntu: sudo apt-get install jq
 	- You need to have an account in mailgun.com, and have authorized recipients.
 	- If you want failover you need to have an extra synchronized server.
 		- In this extra synchronized server go to config.json and enter in whitelist (api & forging) the IP of the node you are backing up.